 “(iSEE) was very instrumental in defining the scope of the project and in making sure it fit within CERL’s interest areas,” Gardoni said. “(iSEE Director) Evan DeLucia and (Managing Director) Jenny Kokini did a great job of matchmaking, which was essential in putting the right team together, then put a lot of effort into the scope, interest and intellectual value of our research.”

-Ouyang, Gardoni, and Murphy received three more years of funding in 2016.
+Ouyang, Gardoni, and Murphy received another year of funding in 2016.

 Established in 2015 by a generous gift from Stuart L. and Nancy J. Levenick of Peoria, the Levenick iSEE Fellows Program accomplishes iSEE’s goal of actionable research — work that leads to lasting, real-world solutions to the world’s current and future sustainability-, energy- and environment-related issues — through short-term projects led by Illinois faculty Fellows and student Scholars.